Everything you’ve ever wanted to know about Transfer Pricing in Thailand (with examples)

 • Defines the assets the company utilised to function its business operations.

-• It shows the nature and types of risks undertaken by the respective parties to the transactions.
+• It shows the nature and types of risks undertaken by the respective parties to the transactions; and

 • It outlines the risks related to the transactions and who bears such risk.